artob/ar.to/content/talks/2023/12/interview-with-aitimejournal/index.md

   - extreme ownership
 projects: []
 summary:
-  My interview with AI Time Journal, touching on privacy and on-device AI, open publication instead patents, building a dream team, fostering a culture of extreme ownership, and more.
+  My interview with AI Time Journal, touching on privacy and on-device AI, open publication instead of patents, building a dream team, fostering a culture of extreme ownership, and more.
 abstract:
   Arto Bendiken interviewed by Martin Russo from AI Time Journal on privacy, ethical AI, and more.
 ---